bryanl/sheaf/README.md

 When `sheaf` is building a bundle archive or generating manifests, it will use the user defined mappings.

-### Add Extra Images to Bundle

-This is only necessary for images that `sheaf` can't find by scanning manifests, but it won't do any harm if you add an image that can be found.

-Repeat the following for each image (or pass multiple `-i` switches):

-`sheaf config add-image <bundle directory> -i <image>`

 ## Finding images

 There are myriad ways to specify an image in a manifest. `sheaf` can detect images defined in pod specs that are in